Security & Trust

 TLS Analyzers for Android Apps: State-of-the-art Analysis and Integration in TLSAssistant

-Supervisors: Silvio Ranise | Co-supervisors: Giada Sciarretta, Salvatore Manfredi
+Supervisor: Silvio Ranise | Co-supervisors: Giada Sciarretta, Salvatore Manfredi

 Awards: 3rd place at thesis award "Innovare la sicurezza delle informazioni 2021", sponsored by CLUSIT